GabrielSlima/Contribute-guide/README.md

 ## LETS START
 1. Learn a programming language:
-    1. You can begin with Python or JavaScript;
+    1. You can begin with Python or JavaScript.
-    1. First use the official tutorial of those languages, you can find them in their own website
+    1. First use the official tutorial of those languages, you can find them in their own website.

-1. Build a bunch of projects that you wanna, dont care about the others, just build, find challenges and solve them, practice a lot
+1. Build a bunch of projects that you wanna, dont care about the others, just build, find challenges and solve them, practice a lot.

 1. When you feel a bit more confident you can begin to contribuite, and here are some tips:
     1. YOU DON'T NEED TO BE A MASTER TO BEGIN TO CONTRIBUTE, you can contribute just translating one project to English or vise-versa, you can improve the readme.md file of one project, you can improve your own project, you can improve the project of your friend and so on.
-## HACKTOBERFETS
+## HACKTOBERFEST
-If you never did a pull request hacktoberfets is the place for you! https://hacktoberfest.digitalocean.com/
+If you never did a pull request hacktoberfets is the place for you: https://hacktoberfest.digitalocean.com/